Gyvastis/article-rewriter-api/README.md

     "success": true,
     "message": "Image processed successfully",
     "data": {
         "rewritten_text": "My pleasure Kim.
-If it's not too much trouble spread the news about the rundown through the free book shops.
-I realize that a large portion of the autonomous book shops have online journals or sites.
+It would be ideal if you spread the news about the rundown through the autonomous book shops.
+I realize that a hefty portion of the autonomous book shops have web journals or sites.
 Much obliged to you for your audits of Indie books.
-I cherish all of you all that much.", "include_capitalized": false
+What do you think about that stunning trip?"
     }
 }
 ```